enoadey/pdsnd_github/README.md

 The Bike-Share Project Analysis-Udacity

 ### Description
 We used Python to investigate Bikeshare systems related data for three major cities operating the systems in the United States.
 We also performed data wrangling to combine the data format from the cities and wrote code to estimate descriptive statistics analysis.

 ### Files used
-Include the files used
+We used three data files from three major cities operating the system in the United States.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.